tgirke/GEN242-2018/pages/mydoc/mydoc_Rbasics_12.md

 unlink("iris.txt") # Deletes temp file
 ```

-Note: to ignore lines starting with comment signs one can pass on to `fread` a shell
+Note: to ignore lines starting with comment signs, one can pass on to `fread` a shell
-command to preprocesse the file.
+command for preprocessing the file.
 The following example illustrates this option.

 ```r